ManagementMO/moelshrief-website-v1/README.md

 # My (Mohammed Elshrief's) Portfolio

-A modern, responsive portfolio website showcasing my work as a Data Scientist and Management Engineering student at the University of Waterloo.
+A modern and responsive portfolio website showcasing my work and self.
+Currently hyper-focused on career/project-related things.
+Will make it express me as a real human soon enough.

 ## 🚀 Live Demo